The Fletcher School awards over $7 million in scholarship aid

 The Robertson Foundation for Government is a nonprofit family foundation dedicated to helping the U.S. Federal Government meet its talent needs by identifying, educating and motivating top U.S. graduate students to pursue federal government careers in foreign policy, national security and international affairs.

 The Robertson Fellows Program at The Fletcher School provides full tuition scholarships for four second year MALD students (U.S. citizens) interested in pursuing employment with the U.S. Federal Government.
-If selected, recipients commit to working for the U.S. Federal Government for at least three years (36 months) during the first five years after receiving the MALD.
+If selected, recipients commit to working for the U.S. Federal Government for at least three years (36 months) during the first seven years after receiving the MALD.
 The Fletcher School will send an application announcement to enrolled students on an annual basis.

 Other Named Scholarships